VMware vSphere: What's New [V8]

 - Recognize enhancements to VM hardware compatibility settings

-- Recognize the vSphere Lifecycle Manager and Auto Deploy enhancements in vSphere 8.0
+- Recognize vSphere Lifecycle Manager and Auto Deploy enhancements in vSphere 8.0

 - Recognize the cloud benefits that VMware vSphere+ brings to on-premises workloads

-- Recognize technology that is discontinued or deprecated in vSphere 8.0
+- Identify discontinued or deprecated features and technology in vSphere 8.0

 Prerequisites